 All I can say was this bowl of soup fed my soul and took the chill of winter off my mind completely!

-So, without further ado, let’s get into the kitchen together and I will show you how to make a wonderful soup we call Barley Minestrone Medley, my Soup for the Soul!
+So, without further ado, let's get into the kitchen together and I will show you how to make a wonderful soup of Barley Minestrone Medley.

 - Acorn squash